pseudoyim/conda_build_dojo/README.md

 ### Linux

-1. Fork this repo to your personal account.
+1. Fork this repo to your personal Github account.
-1. Run the `c3i_linux` Docker image to spin up a container.
+1. Clone this repo locally (e.g. on your Mac).
-1. Clone this repo onto the container.
+1. Run the `c3i_linux-64` Docker image to spin up a container, mounted to a path that can reach your clone of the repo and `aggregate`.
-1. Install dev mode (`pip install . -e`)
+1. `cd` to this repo, and install it in dev mode (`pip install . -e`)
 1. Run `dojo`.

 ### OSX